 Can I make butter chicken curry in advance?

-Make sure to reheat the curry until piping hot (in a saucepan, please don’t reheat in the slow cooker – it’s not recommended!)
+Make sure to reheat the chicken curry until piping hot (in a saucepan, please don’t reheat in the slow cooker – it’s not recommended!)

 More Easy Curry Recipes

-Pin this butter chicken curry recipe for later..
+Pin this butter chicken curry recipe for later

-Slow Cooker Butter Chicken
+Slow Cooker Butter Chicken Curry

 Tender chunks of chicken breast slow cooked in a rich, creamy mildly spiced sauce - this Slow Cooker Butter Chicken Curry is very easy to make and absolutely divine to eat!